-The Student Sexual Harassment and Assault Working Party has been meeting quarterly to support the implementation of the Action Plan strategies that were designed to respond to the AHRC recommendations.
+The Student Sexual Assault and Sexual Harassment Reference Group meets regularly to support the implementation of the Action Plan strategies that were designed to respond to the AHRC recommendations.

 Vice-Chancellors should take direct responsibility for the implementation of these recommendations, including decision-making and monitoring and evaluation of actions taken.

 To assist and advise them in this respect, Vice-Chancellors should have an advisory body within their institution which has responsibility for guiding the implementation of the recommendations made in this report.

 The advisory body should report directly to the Vice-Chancellor of each university and include representatives from:

 - student services, such as: counselling services, medical services and campus security, and

 The advisory body should be responsible for developing an action plan for the implementation of these recommendations.

 The development of an action plan should involve broad and extensive consultation with all relevant stakeholders from the university community and, where relevant, the wider community.
 The advisory body should also seek independent expertise where relevant and draw on existing research and best practice.

 The advisory body should assess and publicly report on the university’s progress towards implementation of these recommendations within 18 months of the release of this report.
 From then on, public reporting on progress should occur on an annual basis.

 - The Student Sexual Assault and Sexual Harassment Reference Group was established in late 2017, chaired by the Equity Director with membership of staff and students from across the university